AgentLoneStar007/AgentLoneStar007/README.md

 Next to them is a 1-5 star rating of my confidence using the item.
 One star means I have learned it, but don't actively use it.
 Five stars means I use it constantly and am very confident using it.

+A :mortar_board: after the star listing means I am officialy certified in that item, regardless of my experience.

 <br>

 <div id="experience-icons">